 Echocardiography will confirm the presence of an ASD, define the anatomic location and size of the defect, and assess the degree of right atrial and right ventricular volume overload.

 Cardiac catheterization is rarely necessary unless transcatheter closure of the defect is planned.

-Moderate to large ASDs (evidence of right ventricular volume overload on echocardiography) should be closed, typically between ages 2 yr and 6 yr.
+Moderate to large ASDs (evidence of right ventricular volume overload on echocardiography) should be closed, typically between ages 2 years and 6 years.
 Repair may be considered earlier in children with chronic lung disease.
-Transcatheter closure with various commercial devices (eg, Amplatzer® or Gore HELEX®septal occluder) is preferred when appropriate anatomic characteristics, such as adequate rims of septal tissue and distance from vital structures (eg, aortic root, pulmonary veins, tricuspid annulus), are present.
+Transcatheter closure with various commercial devices (eg, Amplatzer® or Gore HELEX®septal occluder) is possible in 85 to 90% of defects and is preferred when appropriate anatomic characteristics, such as adequate rims of septal tissue and distance from vital structures (eg, aortic root, pulmonary veins, tricuspid annulus), are present (1 Treatment reference An atrial septal defect (ASD) is an opening in the interatrial septum, causing a left-to-right shunt and volume overload of the right atrium and right ventricle.
+Children are rarely symptomatic... read more ).
 Otherwise, surgical repair is indicated.
 Sinus venosus and ostium primum (atrioventricular septal type) defects are not amenable to device closure.
 If ASDs are repaired during childhood, perioperative mortality rate approaches 0, and long-term survival rates approach those of the general population.